dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

   A JSON string.
 The command for the RP to execute.
 See [Commands](#commands) for standard values defined in this document.
 Other specifications may define additional values.

 - **org**
-  REQUIRED for OPs that support multiple tenants for the same `iss`.
   The Organization the user belongs to.
+  MUST be provided by OPs that support multiple Organizations for the same `iss`.
+An OP that supports personal accounts in addition to Organization accounts MUST NOT include the `org` claim for personal accounts.
   It is a JSON object containing:
     - **id**
     REQUIRED.
     A JSON string that is a stable OP unique identifier for the Organization.